Prep4Tech

 Attend Michigan Tech’s Prep4Tech Program

 The Prep4Tech Program is designed to refresh math skills leading up to college-level math and help you develop other skills to succeed at MTU.
-Share best practices for time management and learning management.
-Have fun through design thinking activities and getting to know Michigan Tech.
+You'll learn best practices for time management and learning management and have fun getting to know Michigan Tech.

-• Strengthen math skills with instructors who are passionate about your success.
+• Activities designed to strengthen math skills with instructors who are committed to your success.

-• Develop learning and time management strategies to navigate your engineering curriculum.
+• Learning and time management strategies to navigate your engineering curriculum.

-• Explore Michigan Tech and see what Houghton and the Keweenaw have to offer.
+• Opportunities to explore campus and see what Houghton and the Keweenaw have to offer.

 For students with AP or college calculus credit, prior student performance indicates you already possess the math skills to succeed at Michigan Tech.
 For other college success skills opportunities, please check out the programming offered by the Waino Wahtera Center for Student Success delivered during the academic year.